Gnome Monosoupape: Control

 Monosoupapes had a single petrol regulating control used for a limited degree of speed regulation.
 In early examples, engine speed could be controlled by varying the opening time and extent of the exhaust valves using levers acting on the valve tappet rollers, but this was later abandoned due to causing burning of the valves.
-Instead, a blip switch was used, which cut out the ignition when pressed.
+Instead, a "blip", also known as a "coupe", switch was used, which cut out the ignition when pressed.
 This was used sparingly to avoid fouling the spark plugs, since it was only safe to be used when the fuel supply was also cut.
 The later 160 hp output 9N subtype also featured an unusual method of functioning with its integral dual-ignition setup, that allowed output values of one-half, one-quarter and one-eighth power levels to be achieved through use of the coupe-switch and a special five-position rotary switch that selected which of the trio of alternate power levels would be selected when the coupe-switch was depressed, allowing it to cut out all spark voltage to all nine cylinders, at evenly spaced intervals to achieve the multiple levels of power reduction.
 (Note: In order to keep the engine running smoothly on reduced power settings, it was necessary for the selector switch to cut out all cylinders at evenly spaced intervals.
 It was also beneficial to have all cylinders firing periodically to keep them warm and to prevent the spark plugs from fouling with oil.
-The selector switch has five positions, zero (0) for off and four running positions, one through four (1-4) (see Photo 5).
+The selector switch has five positions, zero for off and four running positions, one through four.
 The Gnôme 9N had two magnetos (and two spark plugs per cylinder) and the selector switch was wired to the right magneto only, so it was necessary for the pilot to turn off the left magneto if he wanted to change the speed of the engine.)
-The airworthy reproduction Fokker D.VIII parasol monoplane fighter at Old Rhinebeck Aerodrome, uniquely powered with a Gnome 9N, often demonstrates the use of its Gnome 9N's four-level output capability in both ground runs and in flight.